ing-bank/baker/ACTOR_MODULE_SPLIT_DOCUMENTATION.md

 - Easier to create different packaging configurations
 - Clear boundaries for future microservice extraction if needed

+### 7. Backward Compatibility Maintained
+- Serializer ID preserved (101)
+- All existing persisted events can be deserialized
+- No migration required for existing deployments

 ---

 ## Build Verification